cdl-geneseo/geneseo-dictionary/T/Throwback-Thursday.md

 # Throwback Thursday

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Throwback Thursday

 Created by  Unknown User (mtr7) on Apr 27, 2015

 Sometimes abbreviated &quot;#tbt&quot;, especially on Facebook.
 This is usually used as an excuse to post something from the past such as a photo or video.  &quot;Did you see how much weight he lost from his #tbt on Facebook?&quot;.
 Romig, S-Z, 2015.